A-Victory/mongo-with-go/README.md

     To get a list of all users, run the following command: curl  http://localhost:8080/user

-You cann also see the list of all users by going to *http://localhost:8080/user* on ur browsers
+You can also see the list of all users by going to *http://localhost:8080/user* on ur browsers

 This example was updated from Todd Mcleod's Golang-Web-Dev course to use more recent mongo drivers.
 Go check it out!!